NGF is back 23-30 May 2026 - The countdown is officially on, grab tickets for special events now!

 Supporting the next generation of technical game audio professionals, guiding emerging talent from education into the industry.

-This talk examines the key roles within game audio, with a particular focus on the demand for technically driven positions such as audio programmers.
-It explores how educators and parents can effectively support emerging talent, guiding learners from school age through further and higher education and into professional practice.
+This talk explores key roles within game audio across creative and especially technical disciplines.
+It considers how educators and parents can nurture emerging talent, supporting learners from school through further and higher education into professional practice.
+Drawing on industry insights, the session highlights accessible, free tools and clear learning pathways that demystify game audio.

 45 mins + Q&A